American College Test

 You can visit the official ACT website at www.act.org

 During the Fall, Spring and Summer semesters, we offer the Residual ACT test each month in the Hardin South building, room 219.
 First-come, first served basis, maximum of 10 seats available.
 The cost of the Residual ACT exam is $60.00, which is payable by cash, check or money order.
+The Residual ACT is not offered in the month of October.

 Anyone needing special accommodations must contact the testing office prior to taking the Residual ACT.